marco262/my_wiki/data/class/barbarian.md

 These barbarians, different as they might be, are defined by their rage: unbridled, unquenchable, and unthinking fury.
 More than a mere emotion, their anger is the ferocity of a cornered predator, the unrelenting assault of a storm, the churning turmoil of the sea.

 For some, their rage springs from a communion with fierce animal spirits.
 Others draw from a roiling reservoir of anger at a world full of pain.
-For every barbarian, rage is a pow er that fuels not just a battle frenzy but also uncanny reflexes, resilience, and feats of strength.
+For every barbarian, rage is a power that fuels not just a battle frenzy but also uncanny reflexes, resilience, and feats of strength.

 ## Primal Instinct